waynodiablo/Oystercard/yelpv2.md

 end
 ```

 Now we need to add these links to the view logic.
 Specifically, we need to tell the app to show certain links dependent on whether or not a user is logged in.
+We can use Devise's built-in `user_signed_in?` helper to do this.

 In `views/layout/application.rb`, add a sign out link: